 Instead, we were fortunately tipped off that Cat Street, to the South of Takeshita is the place to explore.
 Wander the streets heading into vintage shops and you will find more eclectic Japanese fashions.
 The east portion of Takeshita street (East of Meji-Dori street) is also really hip.

-6. Shop for Japanese kitchenware on Tawamachi Street
+6. Shop for Japanese kitchenware on Kappabashidogugai Street

 After spending some time in Japan you will no doubt get a little hooked on their exceptionally fascinating kitchenware.
 Restaurants take great pride in their choices of tableware such as sake glasses, chopsticks, plates and glasses.
-Tawamachi Street is the authentic street where you'll see tons of kitchenware shops.
+Kappabashidogugai Street is the authentic street where you'll see tons of kitchenware shops.
 Take get there, take the metro to Tawaramachi Station and start shopping at Kappabashi/Asakusa-dori intersection.

 We set out to find a sake set and ended up piecing together a melange of unique cups from different stores to make it our own.
 We also found some amazing 1mm thick beer glasses that we had tried out at our #1 favourite restaurant in Tokyo, Shirosaka.
 They are so elegant and somehow make that beer disappear faster than normal 🍻